 Greece!
 It’s a beautiful country, relatively inexpensive, and you’ll have no problem getting positive, admiring, and respectful attention from the men!

 Connect with Rachel on Instagram and Twitter.
-Also check out her Facebook group
+Also, check out her Facebook group

 I completely agree about Greece!
 Such an incredible country.
 You can read about my solo travel experiences in Santorini, Greece to get a taste of what it’s like.

 As you can see from these ladies’ experiences, black female solo travel is completely normal and doesn’t have to be scary.
-In fact, you can truly extraordinary adventures traveling alone that you wouldn’t be able to have traveling with others.
+In fact, you can truly extraordinary adventures traveling alone that you wouldn’t be able to have while traveling with others.
 You can do whatever you want, whenever you want.
 Even more importantly, you learn to trust your instincts, become more self-reliant, and gain a ton of confidence.
 If you’re thinking about traveling solo but hesitating, just do it!
-It might just change your life, like it did for me.
+It might just change your life, as it did for me.